How to read short notated guitar chords

 Or maybe have you seen a tab looking something like this:

 It’s kind of the same thing.
 If you take out the numbers from the tab and put them in horizontal order, you get 03330.
-This way to write is lack information though, since it is just five numbers, but as we know the guitar has six strings.
+This way to write lacks information though, since it is just five numbers, but as we know the guitar has six strings.
 So to transcribe the tab into notation it should be X0333X.
-An empty line in a tab is the same as X, which both stand for that the string not should be played.
+An empty line in a tab is the same as X in a diagram, which both indicates that a string is not to be played.